 The programs are conducted during the Fall and Spring.
 The Fall Program is more geared toward the sport of cross country and is conducted mostly in Frederick’s Baker Park primarily during the months of September and October.

-The Spring Program is more track oriented and is conducted at Frederick High School primarily in April and May.
+The Spring Program is more track oriented and is conducted both at Baker Park and Frederick High School's track primarily in March, April and May.
 Normally, in the second half of the season, the kids have progressed to where the coaches lead group long runs that go outside the bounds of the park and track.

 Kids will be grouped according to their ability and are supervised by the coaches who keep the kids together as a group for safety.
 In both programs, there is a menu of optional weekend events that are either cross country meets or local area road races.
 The normal goal is for all the kids to get the experience of participating in one or two events during the course of the season.